 Cut quality is probably the most important characteristic of a diamond as it is the defining feature to maximize your stone’s brilliance, sparkle and overall beauty.
-Perhaps you have already heard the term “ideal diamond cut” but have you ever thought what exactly it means and how to define if the diamond you are looking at has too deep or too shallow cut?
+Perhaps you have already heard the term “ideal diamond cut”, but have you ever thought about what exactly it means and how to define if the diamond you are looking at has too deep or too shallow cut?

-What is a Diamond Cut?
+What Is a Diamond Cut?

-What is an Ideal Diamond Cut?
+What Is an Ideal Diamond Cut?

 An ideal cut diamond has excellent polish and symmetry and reflects almost all the light that enters it.
 In other words, the ideal diamond cut is the highest possible standard which is also used as a benchmark for grading all diamonds.

-What is a Deep Diamond Cut?
+What Is a Deep Diamond Cut?

 Total depth percentage is one of the main factors when determining a diamond’s cut grade.
-When a diamond has the right combination of total depth and girdle diameter, it is more capable of reflecting light which results in a stronger and more beautiful sparkle.
+When a diamond has the right combination of total depth and girdle diameter, it is more capable of reflecting light, which results in a stronger and more beautiful sparkle.

-What is a Shallow Diamond Cut?
+What Is a Shallow Diamond Cut?

 When a diamond’s total depth is too low relative to the average girdle diameter, it is said that the diamond is too shallow or spread (spready).

-Shallow diamonds lack depth compared to ideal cut diamonds which is why most of the light entering does not reflect through the table but leaks out from the bottom of the stone (pavilion) sacrificing its brilliance and sparkle.
+Shallow diamonds lack depth compared to ideal cut diamonds, which is why most of the light entering does not reflect through the table but leaks out from the bottom of the stone (pavilion), sacrificing its brilliance and sparkle.

-Moreover, shallow cut diamonds tend to exhibit a “fish eye effect” which occurs when the girdle of a diamond is reflected under the table facet.
+Moreover, shallow cut diamonds tend to exhibit a “fish eye effect”, which occurs when the girdle of a diamond is reflected under the table facet.
 This phenomenon always detracts from the beauty of the stone.